Ethical Storytelling

 • Treat people as objects of charity rather than partners in transformation

-While pity can generate short-term emotional responses, it undermines long-term relationship and trust.
-Donors may give once, but they don’t stay engaged—because the story they were told wasn’t about shared purpose or redemptive possibility.
+Pity can generate short-term emotional responses.
+It undermines long-term relationship.
+Donors may give once, but they do not stay engaged, because the story they were told was not about shared purpose or redemptive possibility.
 It was about someone else’s desperation.
+That is not a foundation a relationship can be built on.

 Ethical storytelling, on the other hand, reflects the holistic mission of the Church: to partner with God in the restoration of all things.
 That includes restoring how we speak about and represent those we serve.